-HEALTH: Health is one of the few areas of the couple's philanthropy that isn't confined to Chicago.
+HEALTH: Health is one of the few areas of the couple's philanthropy that is not confined to Chicago.
 As a child, Liz lost her older sister to cancer.
 Liz's mother, Susan Kramer, started the the American Brain Tumor Association (ABTA) in the wake of her daughter's death.
 ABTA, Damon Runyon, and Memorial Sloan-Kettering Cancer Center have all received funds.
-Another key area appears to be supporting medical centers in and around Chicago, particularly those that care for children, as well as several donations to pancreatic cancer, though the Lefkofskys have also supported research into treatments and cures for thyroid cancer, lung cancer and leukemia.
-Organizations that focus on cardiovascular disease, Crohn's disease, Alzheimer's, Lupus, brain tumors, celiac disease, cystic fibrosis, and food allergies have received donations as well.
+Another key area appears to be supporting medical centers in and around Chicago, particularly those that care for children, as well as several donations to pancreatic cancer, though the Lefkofskys have also supported research into treatments and cures for thyroid cancer, lung cancer, and leukemia.
+The Lefkofskys have donated to organizations that prioritize cardiovascular disease, Crohn's disease, Alzheimer's, Lupus, brain tumors, celiac disease, cystic fibrosis, and food allergies as well.
 The Lefkofskys also support the global health initiative Medical Missions for Children, and in late 2015, donated $785,000 to the University of Texas MD Anderson Cancer Center.

-Eric Lefkofsky has blogged passionately about his interest in curing disease, and he's recently written that medical discoveries have become his primary focus.
+Eric Lefkofsky has blogged passionately about his interest in curing disease, and he has recently written that medical discoveries have become his primary focus.
 He writes that "the elephant in the room is cancer (and other diseases) that endlessly consume our resources, impoverish our healthcare system, and deflate the spirit of every patient and family member battling disease."

 HUMAN RIGHTS: The Lefkofsky Family Foundation has supported places like Human Rights Watch and the Anti-Defamation League.
 Other organizations listed under human rights on the foundation's website would more rightly be categorized as local community support and advocacy.
 The foundation has supported organizations such as Planned Parenthood of Illinois and the Illinois Holocaust Museum and Education Center, as well as a PAC to support pro-choice candidates, a couple of Jewish advocacy groups, a Chicago community for people with developmental disabilities, and an organization that serves homeless Chicagoans.